Hickey & Boggs: Critical response

 When the film was released, the staff at Variety magazine questioned the film's screenplay, writing, "Culp makes his directorial bow and Fouad Said, who started in the industry as cameraman on I Spy series, debuts as a producer.
 Latter should have paid more attention to story line of the Walter Hill screenplay, which suffers through audience never being entirely certain as to the identity of some of the characters...Somehow, the femme is connected with missing loot but audience is never let in on secret."

-In the same vein, The New York Times also panned the screenplay, writing, "...while Robert Culp, who is also making his directorial debut with this caper, shows a flair for action and eye-catching composition in sordid and serene views of Los Angeles where all the shooting takes place, Hickey and Boggs is not involved in a story or with characters really worthy of a full theatrical treatment.
+In the same vein, A. H. Weiler of The New York Times also panned the screenplay, writing, "...while Robert Culp, who is also making his directorial debut with this caper, shows a flair for action and eye-catching composition in sordid and serene views of Los Angeles where all the shooting takes place, Hickey and Boggs is not involved in a story or with characters really worthy of a full theatrical treatment.
 Let's say, that Walter Hill, a newcomer to the screen, has written a script that's long on complexity and short on character definition..."

+Rex Reed's review of the film for the New York Daily News was scathing, criticizing Cosby's acting, Culp's "jumbled direction", and Hill's "incoherent", "undecipherable", and cliched script, concluding that the "dull" and "pointless" film was one of the worst of the year.

 More recently, critic Glenn Erickson made the case that the film was a bit dark for its time, writing, "There's plenty of violence and a dandy concluding shootout on a beach, but Hickey & Boggs was probably just too much of a downer to appeal to wide audiences.
 Action pictures of the time tended to be broader fantasies with humor and a lighter touch; heavy-duty cop shows like Badge 373 and The Friends of Eddie Coyle passed quietly.
 There's a scene in the picture where Hickey suffers a blow to his family and his whole life goes sour.
 From that point on there's little hope of anything pleasant happening.
 By the time of the final showdown our heroes seem to be going through the motions propelled only by existential inertia."